 2 dried chillies

 Pinch of hing

 There is some salt in the brine so check at end of cooking for salt.
 I needed 1 tsp for my curry for our palate.

 Heat oil in pan, add cumin seeds, 2 dried chillies and green chillies.
 Add pinch of hing and then your onion and ginger/garlic paste!

-Cook this for a few minutes and add some water.
+Cook this for a few minutes till a little golden and then add some water.
 Cook the water out and when the oil is splitting add the pumpkin.
 Stir, add salt and sugar and stir fry for few more minutes.

-Now add the powder spices and cook for few more minutes.
+Now add the powder spices and cook for few more minutes stirring frequently.

 Add quarter cup water, stir and let the water dry out again and the oil split.

-Now add the kidney beans, stir gently for about a minute, add a cup of water, reduce heat and simmer stirring occasionally till the pumpkin is cooked and you have a creamy sauce.
+Now add the kidney beans, all the brine, stir gently for about a minute, add a cup of water, reduce heat and simmer stirring occasionally till the pumpkin is cooked soft and you have a creamy thick sauce.

 Serve with puri, Paratha or naan.